Purinergic signalling

 Purinergic signalling (or signaling: see American and British English differences) is a form of extracellular signalling mediated by purine nucleotides and nucleosides such as adenosine and ATP.
 It involves the activation of purinergic receptors in the cell and/or in nearby cells, thereby regulating cellular functions.

+It was proposed after Adenosine triphosphate (ATP) was identified in 1970 as the transmitter responsible for non-adrenergic, non-cholinergic neurotransmission.
+Nowadays is it known that ATP acts a co-transmitter in most, if not all, nerves in the central and peripheral nervous system.

+Receptors for adenosine (called P1) and for ATP and ADP (called P2) were distinguished in 1978.
+Later, the P2 receptors were subdivided into P2X and P2Y families based on their different mechanisms.
+In the early 1990s, when the receptors to purines and pyrimidines were cloned and characterized, numerous subtypes of P1 and P2 receptors were discovered.

-The purinergic signalling complex of a cell is sometimes referred to as the “purinome”.
+The purinergic signalling complex of a cell is sometimes referred to as the "purinome".

 Background

 Evolutionary origins

 Purinergic receptors, represented by several families, are among the most abundant receptors in living organisms and appeared early in evolution.

 Among invertebrates, the purinergic signalling system has been found in bacteria, amoeba, ciliates, algae, fungi, anemones, ctenophores, platyhelminthes, nematodes, crustacea, molluscs, annelids, echinoderms, and insects.
 In green plants, extracellular ATP and other nucleotides induce an increase in the cytosolic concentration of calcium ions, in addition to other downstream changes that influence plant growth and modulate responses to stimuli.
 In 2014, the first purinergic receptor in plants, DORN1, was discovered.

 The primitive P2X receptors of unicellular organisms often share low sequence similarity with those in mammals, yet they still retain micromolar sensitivity to ATP.
 The evolution of this receptor class is estimated to have occurred over a billion years ago.